 District lands.
 It is known that invasive plant problems exist at varying levels on some District lands, and staff treat with herbicide as needed. - (3)(b) New water to be made available through Florida Forever funding for water resource development Major water resource development accomplishment has been provided by additions to Econfina Creek Water Management Area (1992-2009).
 Additionally, Florida Forever funding has in the past contributed to the construction of a 750,000-gallon reuse storage facility for the City of Freeport to serve a 0.6 MGD reuse water service area (project completed in 2009).
-Funding for water supply development, including construction of water reuse facilities, is primarily provided through the Water Protection and Sustainability Program Trust Fund, NWFWMD General Fund, and local funding.
+Funding for water supply development, including construction of water reuse facilities, is primarily provided through the State alternative water supply funding, the Water Protection and Sustainability Program Trust Fund, NWFWMD General Fund, and local funding.
 See the NWFWMD Five-Year Water Resource Development Work Program report and Consolidated Annual Report. - (4)(a)1.
 NWFWMD lands that are in need of and are undergoing restoration, enhancement or management by the District.

-''' In need of restoration, enhancement and management = 4,339 acres
+''' In need of restoration, enhancement and management = 8,251 acres

-Undergoing restoration or enhancement = 1,264 acres
+Undergoing restoration or enhancement = 1,109 acres

-Restoration completed = 23,384 acres
+Restoration completed = 25,417 acres

-Restoration maintenance = 23,384 acres '''
+Restoration maintenance = 25,417 acres '''